BoltonStudios/easy-zillow-reviews/README.txt

 = 1.1.6 =
 * Bug Fix: Fixed error that prevented Mortgages Partner Edition from activating while Free Edition was active.
+* Bug Fix: Fixed error that prevented reviews for Lending Companies from displaying.

 = 1.1.5 =
 * Bug Fix: Resolved PHP notices when certain elements are set to hidden and WP_DEBUG is true.